walterhiggins/WMPJS/book-outline.md

 ### Sorting Players by other rules
 There are many different player statistics we can use for sorting players.
 We can have a leaderboard of players who have jumped the most, have flown the most, have caught the most fish, have spent most time riding horses, have crafted the most items or mined the most blocks.
 In short there's plenty of statistics to use for display in leaderboards.
 ### Player statistics
-In Minecraft each player is an *Object* in the game. *Objects* in Javascript are variables which have both data and behavior.
+In Minecraft each player is an *Object* in the game. *Objects* in JavaScript are variables which have both data and behavior.
 A player has a name (data) and amongst other things can shoot arrows (behavior).
 You can see this by issuing the following commands at the in-game prompt:

     /js self.name
     /js self.shootArrow()